 Camelids, including llamas and alpacas, are endowed with a unique immune system that encompasses heavy chain only antibodies, in addition to regular 4-chain antibodies.
 VHHs or nanobodies as they are called, correspond with the antigen binding part of heavy chain antibodies.
 They are only 15 kDa in size, 10x smaller than a conventional antibody.
 Camelid nanobodies are a powerful research tool to study protein function in nearly every biological background: in vitro, in cells or in organisms.

-Use of nanobodies in biomedical research may improve reproducibility of scientific findings as reported in literature (1,2).
+Use of nanobodies in biomedical research can improve reproducibility of scientific findings as reported in literature (1,2).
 Conflicting data have been noticed with several antibodies, and batch to batch variability is an inherent risk.
-Nanobodies are encoded by DNA molecules, allowing more straightforward comparison and verification of scientific data.
+Nanobodies are routinely obtained as cDNA molecules, allowing more straightforward comparison and verification of scientific data.

 They represent a multimodal research tool, allowing to extract more biological information from experiments.